-6.12.5 Pull-down bed (Ixeo)
+6.13.2 Pull-down bed (with lock)

-- ► Switch off the reading lamps in the pull-down bed before the bed is pushed up.
-Fire hazard! - ► Switch off the reading lamps on the underside of the pull-down bed when the bed is lowered.
+- ➤ Switch off the reading lamps in the pull-down bed before the bed is pushed up.
+Fire hazard! - ➤ Switch off the reading lamps on the underside of the pull-down bed when the bed is lowered.
 Fire hazard! - ▶ The maximum permitted pull-down bed load is 200 kg. - ➤ The pull-down bed is not to be used for the storage of luggage.
 When the bed is not being used, only place the bed linen which is required for two persons in it. - ▶ Before commencing the journey, secure the pull-down bed.
-To do this, lock the pull-down bed. - ▶ Only use the pull-down bed, if the safety net is set up. - Never allow small children to remain in the pull-down bed without supervision. - ▶ But in particular with regard to small children less than 6 years of age, users should ensure that they cannot fall out of the pull-down bed. - ▶ Use separate children's beds or travel cots suitable for children.
+To do this, lock the pull-down bed. - ▶ If there is a safety net: Only use the pull-down bed, if the safety net is set up. - ▶ Never allow small children to remain in the pull-down bed without supervision. - ▶ But in particular with regard to small children less than 6 years of age, users should ensure that they cannot fall out of the pull-down bed. - ▶ Use separate children's beds or travel cots suitable for children.

-Fig. 94 Release
+Fig. 99 Lock

-Fig. 95 Pull-down bed complete with applied safety net
+Fig. 100 Pull-down bed complete with applied safety net

-The pull-down bed is located above the front seating group.
+The pull-down bed is located in the driver's cabin above the seats.